Kindly sponsored by

-Dense cushion forming shrub to 0.25m, terrestrial; young stems with a few scales.
-Leaves 1.6-5.5 x 0.5-1cm, linear-lanceolate or oblanceolate, the apex acute to obtuse, often shortly acuminate or apiculate, the margin flat or revolute, the base narrowly tapering; upper surface with the midrib impressed above, laterals 2-3 pairs, slightly impressed, often obscure, with a few sparse scales at first, quickly glabrescent; lower surface with the midrib slightly raised, laterals mostly obscure, scales small, well spaced, deeply or shallowly lobed and slightly impressed.
-Flowers mostly solitary, occasionally in pairs, semi-erect to half-hanging (the ovaries becoming erect after the corollas wither); calyx a low wavy disc often fringed with hairs; corolla red to pink, tubular-cylindrical, somewhat curved and expanded near the mouth, 2.5-3 x 1.5-2.5cm, scaly on the tube outside; stamens 10, clustered on the upper side of the mouth; ovary hairy and obscurely scaly, style hairy at the base, glabrous above.
+Dense cushion forming shrub to 0.25 m, terrestrial; young stems with a few scales.
+Leaves 1.6-5.5 x 0.5-1 cm, linear-lanceolate or oblanceolate, the apex acute to obtuse, often shortly acuminate or apiculate, the margin flat or revolute, the base narrowly tapering; upper surface with the midrib impressed above, laterals 2-3 pairs, slightly impressed, often obscure, with a few sparse scales at first, quickly glabrescent; lower surface with the midrib slightly raised, laterals mostly obscure, scales small, well spaced, deeply or shallowly lobed and slightly impressed.
+Flowers mostly solitary, occasionally in pairs, semi-erect to half-hanging (the ovaries becoming erect after the corollas wither); calyx a low wavy disc often fringed with hairs; corolla red to pink, tubular-cylindrical, somewhat curved and expanded near the mouth, 2.5-3 x 1.5-2.5 cm, scaly on the tube outside; stamens 10, clustered on the upper side of the mouth; ovary hairy and obscurely scaly, style hairy at the base, glabrous above.
+Royal Horticultural Society (1997)

-Distribution New Guinea (widespread along the Main Range
+Distribution Papua New Guinea widespread along the Main Range